-A Broken Wing Butterfly is a long butterfly spread with long strikes that are not equidistant from the short strike.
-This leads to one side having greater risk than the other, which makes the trade slightly more directional than a standard long butterfly spread.
+A broken wing butterfly is a long butterfly spread with long strikes that aren’t equidistant from the short strike.
+This leads to having greater risk than the other, which makes the trade slightly more directional than a standard long butterfly spread.

 Our approach to broken wing butterfly spreads is simple – we always route this for a credit.
-When we route this trade for a credit, we eliminate the risk of losing money if the entire spread expires out of the money.
-Routing this trade for a credit also drastically improves our probability of profit, for this very reason.
+By doing this, we eliminate the risk of losing money if the entire spread expires OTM.
+For this very reason, routing this trade for a credit also drastically improves our probability of profit.

 When routing this strategy, it is usually for a very small credit.
 Therefore, we won’t look to close the trade if we see a small profit from that.
 We usually aim for 50% of our max profit on the trade.
 That would be when our closest long option to the stock price goes ITM near expiration.
 To get a rough calculation of this, just take the distance between the closest long option and the short options and divide by two.

 If our spread goes against us, we will look to close our long spread aspect of the trade for max profit, and potentially roll the remaining short spread out in time if we can do so for a credit.

 Broken wing butterfly profit and loss are influenced by time and volatility.
 You can make money with this strategy if done for a credit and the underlying moves against you OTM.
 By using calls, you’ll make profit towards the downside equivalent to the credit received upfront, while puts will give you profit towards the upside.
 So, you’re financing your long put spread with a much wider short put spread, and the same is true with the call broken wing butterfly, just with call spreads.

 The typical broken wing butterfly spread profits when:

 In other words, broken wing butterflies require time and volatility contraction to make money.
 You’ll need to keep this in mind to achieve the maximum profit.

 Width of narrower debit spread + credit received